 Another thing to bear in mind is not to make them share, as introducing a kitten to a cat is not supposed to jeopardize the senior pet's autonomy.
 A great way to bring them closer together is to rub the new pet's scent into a material that you will allow your other cat to touch and smell.
 Separate them into two rooms, providing them with enough time and space to get to know each other.

 Adult cats tend to dislike new family members, but only if they are not given a chance to acclimatize to the changes.
 Think of it this way, make it look like you are asking for your senior cat's permission.
-Let them roam around in each others' rooms individually, and introduce them by carrying the small baby cat in your arms, to avoid sudden bursts of anger.
+Let them roam around in each others' rooms individually, and introduce the cats by carrying the small baby in your arms, to avoid sudden bursts of anger.
 Let them spend time together increasing the hours gradually, under your constant supervision.

 How Long Will My Cat Need To Get Used To A New Kitten?

 Just like humans, cats also differ in character.
 It is hard to tell how much time will your precious pet need to adapt to this life-changing event.
 You might get surprised at how quickly your existing cat will accept the newcomer.
 Or, sometimes, months go by before you see them lovingly interact with each other.

 You want to make sure your older pet feels in control, at least at the very beginning.
 Bringing a new cat home requires many adjustments from your side that are to ensure the beginning of a wonderful friendship.

 Rewarding your cat every time they act well around their new friend might as well do the trick.
 Animals love rewards, and when they connect certain behavior with a positive outcome, they will be more willing to repeat the actions.